LAX

 Frequently asked questions

-TravelTSA checks for fresh airport data every 2 minutes and surfaces checkpoint changes as the source airport publishes them.
+TravelTSA refreshes the source airport wait-time page every 3 minutes and surfaces new checkpoint data as the airport publishes it.